-Any discussions are encouraged on the system.
+Most any discussions are encouraged on the system.
 Leave out the serious politics and religion subjects.
 Current topics on the air include the art of radio, technical or other interesting subjects, or coordinating work projects.
 Other uses could be to contact your friends or relatives.
 In a REAL emergency the system is available for emergency traffic.
-That's what Amateur Radio is about.
-Please contact AK2O either by email ,or on the air for arrangements on long term emergency traffic, since the repeater can possibly be reconfigured to accommodate such traffic.
+That's what amateur radio is about.
+Please contact SRG either by email or on the air for arrangements for emergency traffic, since the repeater can possibly be reconfigured to accommodate such traffic.

 Users are asked NOT to give out any access codes (tone sub-audible or DTMF).
 Pro-active arraingments have been made for emergency traffic users.
-Code access helps keeps the System clean, against interference; accidental or intentional.
+Code access helps keeps the System protected against interference; accidental or intentional.
 Some of the newer type radios have a bunch of bells and whistles, including decoding schemes.
 Trying to figure out on one's own can be frustrating or misleading, since the system uses it's own signaling for system operations, plus their are usually a couple of remote system receivers out there on carrier squelch.
 Therefore, just because you find a tone and bring up the system does not necessarily mean you have the correct tone in your radio.
 If you hear of folks trying this, please ask them to write or email for the PROPER access information.
 In most cases the system will work much better when they do this.
 There is technical information available.
 In the future, when the Seattle link is rebuilt refrain from bringing it up to non-members.
 While it's good intentions, doing this bypasses the motive to support the system properly.
 Just recommend them to send in for the information.
 The address is on the first page.

-The system is one repeater incorporating several voting receivers and transmitters around the area gives wide area coverage all on 147.20, via several links that are transparent to you.
+The system is one (147.20) repeater incorporating several voting receivers and transmitters around the area gives wide area coverage all on 20.
 There is a slight delay for signals to get across the state, so you need to leave a little space before you start transmitting in case another station wants to say something from the far end.
 Also, when you do key-up wait a 1/4 second before talking to avoid your first word from being cut off at the far end.
 As technology and funds permit this delay can be reduced.
 Having said this there is a second repeater added to the system on 145.450 MHz.
 There's nothing to turn on or off it's part of the 20 system.

 The 3 minute time-out resets on the (user) input signal absence.
 The repeater's long tail, avoids the carrier being dropped out for each transmission, and thus avoids another squelch "burst" in your speaker.
 Therefore, you don't have to let it drop, just a short pause between transmissions is fine.
 There are several stations that share this frequency with you, so you should ID (FCC required) when you bring up the repeater.
 You should ID at the beginning of a contact, every 10 minutes, and at the end.
-It's redundant, annoying and unnecessary to ID for every transmission.
+However, to ID on every transmission can be unnecessary, redundant and annoying.

 Your radio needs to be compatible with the system by running deviation at 5 KHz (maximum) and avoiding excessive mic gain with voice average around 4 KHz.
 DTMF should be 3 KHz.
-CTSS should be less than 750 Hz preferably 300 Hz.
-Eastside CTSS works down to 200 Hz.
-The newer style radios typically have way too much microphone sensitivity.
+CTCSS should be less than (the stock level of) 750 Hz preferably, 300 Hz.
+Eastside CTCSS works down to 200 Hz.
+The newer style radios typically, have way too much microphone sensitivity.
 This is what you DO NOT need in a noisy, mobile environment.
 Usually a 5-10K resistor installed in series with the mic element takes care of the problem.
 The A.R.R.L. publications have lots of good operational ideas.
-Books are available at your Amateur Radio (mail order) store.
+Books are available at your amateur radio (mail order) store.
 Or ask a control operator for help.
-If you have blasty, offensive audio you may be called to correct the condition.
+If you have over-modulated, loud, offensive audio you may be ignored or even called to correct the condition.